Lorenzo Bandini Trophy

 Each recipient is honoured for their achievements over the course of the previous year.
 The recipient is selected by a panel of 12 judges composed of motor racing journalists and former Formula One team members.
 Previously, the winner was decided by a vote from the residents of Brisighella.
 The winner is honoured at a ceremony in Bandini's home town of Brisighella in Emilia-Romagna by the Associazione Trofeo Lorenzo Bandini.
 (Note: The 2021 ceremony took place at the Ferrari museum in Maranello to comply with COVID-19 regulations, and has also been held in the city of Faenza.)

 In the motor racing world, the accolade is considered highly prestigious.
 Ivan Capelli, an Italian driver, was the inaugural winner in 1992.
 No award was given in 1993 or 1994.
 Recipients are only allowed to win once, to give others the opportunity to win it.
 Although the accolade is usually awarded to racing drivers for their achievements from the previous season, it has been awarded to four racing team members: the Ferrari president Luca di Montezemolo (1997), the marque's vice-chairman Piero Ferrari (2013), the Formula One CEO Stefano Domenicali, and the Aprilia MotoGP CEO Massimo Rivola (2021).
 The latter two are the only joint recipients of the trophy in a calendar year.

 The accolade has been given to two racing teams: the Mercedes AMG Petronas F1 Team for winning the World Constructors' Championship with a V6 engine coupled with hybrid technology (2015), and Scuderia Ferrari to commemorate the 70th anniversary of its establishment (2017).
 It has been presented to Italian individuals and teams ten times, German and British competitors and constructors four times apiece.
-The 2025 winner was the McLaren-Mercedes Formula One driver Oscar Piastri.
+The 2026 winner was the Mercedes Formula One driver Kimi Antonelli.